T-Almeida/tensorflow-keras-multidimensional-rnn/README.md

 Contributions are welcome!!

 * More gates (LSTM)
-* CPU/GPU improvement using the idea of oposed diagonal
+* CPU/GPU improvement using the idea of opposed diagonal
 * Multidirictional recurrency